What is ICSI and How Does it Work?

 ICI (intracervical insemination) vials are considered "unwashed" since they have not undergone gradient separation steps, which remove the non-motile sperm cells, round cells, and other junk found in the ejaculate.

 At Cryobank America, we guarantee 17 Million cells per milliliter (17M/ml).
 Each vial sold comprises one milliliter (1ml).
 ICI units are typically used for at-home insemination since these specimens cannot be placed into the uterus due to severe cramping.
 Some fertility clinics prefer to wash their patient's specimens in-house (usually at an additional cost to the patient); therefore, these units contain one milliliter of a specimen compared to IUI units, which are sold in half milliliter units (0.5ml).
-We recommend that our clients purchase IUI units since they can work for both in-clinic procedures and at-home inseminations.
+We recommend our clients purchase IUI units since they can work for both in-clinic procedures and at-home inseminations and have the highest concentration of motile sperm cells, increasing the chances of successful insemination.

 IUI A.R.T. & ICI A.R.T.